tbclark3/ha-xweatherly/README.md

    - **Client Secret** (your Xweather API client secret)
    - **Latitude / Longitude** (defaults to your Home Assistant location)
    - **Name**: The base name for your weather and sensor entities (default is `Xweather`)
    - **Update interval**: How often the integration will poll the API in minutes (default is 60).
-Each update uses four API calls (conditions, air quality, hourly, and daily forecast).
+Each update makes four API calls (conditions, air quality, hourly, and daily forecast).
+That does not necessarily translate into the number of API calls registered by Xweather because they apply multipliers based on several factors.
+As configured by default, this integration makes 4 API calls per hour, but, because of multipliers, that is billed as 12 API calls by Xweather.

 ***